datopian/playbook/markdown/README.md

 ### Table of contents

-If you will add `[[toc]]` in your document - this will be automatically transformed into Table Of Content section, with links to all your Headers.
+If you will add `[toc]` in your document - this will be automatically transformed into Table Of Content section, with links to all your Headers.

 ### Info boxes

 You can add info boxes in your text and the message will appear in a box with orange borders:

 ```
-:::tip
+:::success
 My important message here.
 :::
 ```

 and this is how it would be rendered:

-:::tip
+:::success
 My important message here.
 :::